Master-Data-Management-and-Curation/Scientific-Programming-Environment/lectures/02-ssh.md

 **Warning:**
 Do not overwrite or delete your existing key in `authorized_keys`, or you might lock yourself out!

 ---
-Nice — I fixed and finished both sections.
-I corrected grammar, clarified commands and options, added useful tips and exercises, and completed the port-forwarding section with practical examples.

----
 ### Copy files